azavea/raster-vision/docs/qgis.rst

 Using with AWS
 ~~~~~~~~~~~~~~

-You'll need to set your ``AWS_PROFILE`` in the QGIS environment if you're not using the default AWS profile.
+To use the plugin with files stored on AWS S3, you will need to have ``boto3`` installed, which can be done with ``pip install boto3``.
+You'll also need to set an ``AWS_PROFILE`` environment variable in QGIS if you're not using the default AWS profile.

 Using with Docker
 ~~~~~~~~~~~~~~~~~